-George Soros may have made a billion dollars short-selling the pound sterling, earning him the title of "The Man Who Broke the Bank of England," but what he really wanted to be was a philosopher.
+George Soros may have made a billion dollars by short-selling the pound sterling (earning him the title of 'The Man Who Broke the Bank of England'), but what he really wanted to be was a philosopher.

 Here are 50 quotes from George Soros that may challenge everything you thought you knew about investing.